 The last mile to parking is a blast!
 Let the brakes free and fly through the smooth flowing singletrack at blistering speeds....if you dare!

-An excellent Federal campground sits just east from the Red Canyon Visitor Center.
+Red Canyon Campground is an excellent Federal campground that sits just east from the Red Canyon Visitor Center.
 Open seasonally usually from May-September.
 Flush toilets, pay hot showers, grilled fire rings and barbecue grills are amenities for these cozy campsites nestled between the shady trees.
 There was even free wifi during our visit!
 National Forest campgrounds in the Powell Ranger District are first-come-first-served except the group site at Kings Creek campground near Tropic Reservoir (camping reservations for all of Dixie NF can be found here: recreation.gov/camping/gate…